TF2Autobot/tf2autobot/README.md

 - `BPTF_API_KEY`: https://backpack.tf/developer/apikey/view - fill in site URL (`http://localhost:4566/tasks`) and comments (`Check if a user is banned on backpack.tf`).

 ### Your bot settings
-- `AUTOBUMP`: If you don't have backpack.tf premium, then your bot will re-list all listings every 30 minutes.
+- `AUTOBUMP`: [true|false] Default is `true`.
+If you don't have backpack.tf premium, then your bot will re-list all listings every 30 minutes.

 - `MINIMUM_SCRAP`: [Number] Default is 9 scraps.
 If it has less, it will smelt reclaimed metal so your bot will have more than minimum scraps.
 - `MINIMUM_RECLAIMED`: [Number] Default is 9 Reclaimed.
 Explained above.